NHL on NBC ratings: 2012–13 season

-2014-15 season
+2014–15 season

-This was the second-most watched Stanley Cup Finals on U.S. television since 1995, trailing only the 2013 Stanley Cup Finals, with an average 3.2 Nielsen rating and 5.6 million viewers on NBC and NBCSN.
+This was the second-most watched Stanley Cup Final on U.S. television since 1995, trailing only the 2013 Stanley Cup Final, with an average 3.2 Nielsen rating and 5.6 million viewers on NBC and NBCSN.
 Game six was seen by 7.6 million viewers nationally on NBC.
 Ratings for game six were especially strong in Chicago and Tampa Bay: it was the most-watched NHL broadcast locally in Chicago history, and the second-highest in Tampa Bay.
-By contrast, ratings in Canada dropped significantly, making it the lowest-rated Stanley Cup Finals since 2009.
-Game six, facing competition from a Team Canada match in the 2015 FIFA Women's World Cup, and the Toronto Blue Jays (which had seen increased ratings due to a major winning streak), was the lowest-rated deciding NHL playoff game on Canadian television since the 2003 Stanley Cup Finals.
+By contrast, ratings in Canada dropped significantly, making it the lowest-rated Stanley Cup Final since 2009.
+Game six, facing competition from a Team Canada match in the 2015 FIFA Women's World Cup, and the Toronto Blue Jays (which had seen increased ratings due to a major winning streak), was the lowest-rated deciding NHL playoff game on Canadian television since the 2003 Stanley Cup Final.